lirongg/project-4-FE/README.md

   - Quick search functionality to find items based on tags or keywords.

 - **Notification System**
-  - Get alerts for items that have been relocated / removed or newly created.
+  - Get alerts for items that have been relocated or removed.
+  - Receive notifications for newly created items.

 ## Screenshots